-- a) Size of Board and Selection Process At least three-fifths of the directors of the Company are elected each year by the Shareholders at the annual meeting of Shareholders, while a maximum of two-fifths of the directors of the Company are appointed by Brookfield Business Partners in its capacity as the sole holder of the Company's Special Voting Shares.
+- a) Size of Board and Selection Process Three-fifths of the directors of the Company are elected each year by the Shareholders at the annual meeting of Shareholders, while a maximum of two-fifths of the directors of the Company are appointed by Brookfield Business Partners in its capacity as the sole holder of the Company's Special Voting Shares.
 Any Shareholder may propose a nominee for election to the Board at the annual meeting.
 The Board also recommends the number of directors on the Board to Shareholders for approval.
 Between annual meetings, the Board may appoint directors to fill vacancies until the next annual meeting. - b) Qualifications Directors should have the highest personal and professional ethics and values and be committed to advancing the best interests of the Shareholders of the Company.
 They should possess skills and competencies in areas that are relevant to the Company's and Partnership's activities.
-A majority of the directors will be "Independent" Directors.
+A majority of the

+- directors will be "Independent" Directors.
 "Independent" has the meaning based on the rules and guidelines of the Toronto Stock Exchange and applicable securities regulatory authorities. - c) Meetings The Board of Directors has at least four scheduled meetings each year.
-The Manager will be responsible for presenting an agenda to the Board for consideration.
-Prior to each Board meeting, the Manager
+The CEO and the Chair of the Board will be responsible for presenting an agenda for each meeting to the Board for consideration.

-- will present agenda items for the meeting to the Directors for consideration.
 Materials for each meeting will be distributed to the directors in advance of the meetings. - d) Committees The Board has established the following standing committees to assist the Board in discharging its responsibilities: Audit and Governance.
 Special committees may be established from time to time to assist the Board in connection with specific matters.
 The chair of each committee reports to the Board following meetings of the committee.
 The charter of each standing committee will be reviewed annually by the Board. - e) Access to Independent Advisors The Board and any committee may at any time retain financial, legal or other advisors at the expense of the Company.